Run Large Scale Jobs with EMR on EKS Spark Operator¶

 2. Instance Sizes¶

-Based on the testing benchmark results with the instance types as below:
+Based on testing benchmark results with the following instance types:

 - m5.8xlarge & r5.8xlarge